Manker E05 AA throw flashlight review

 I like the pocket clip they included in the package.
 You can either point the clip towards the rear or towards the front.
 If you point the pocket clip towards the rear you can actually attach it to a baseball cap and use it as a ‘headlamp’.
 I like that!
 So, even though, the design is pretty straightforward, they definitely have thought about the pocket clip :–)

 And maybe some of you are asking: can it tail stand?
 Nope.
 The rubber boot of the switch sticks out a little too far for that.

 The most striking thing about the Manker E05 is, perhaps, the large Manker logo on the head.
 It almost covers the entire length of the head.
 It’s something I actually like.
 A black flashlight could use some contrast, either in white letters or some shiny stainless steel accessories or parts.

-I just talked a little about the pocket clip, but I also like it that it’s not black.
+I just talked a little about the pocket clip, but I also like that it’s not black.
 It has a great fit, but it’s not extremely tight which means that you can move it around the light without too much difficulty.
 However, if you remove it from the light, it will leave some marks on the coating.
-So, I would advise not to remove the pocket clip too often.
+So, I would advise you not to remove the pocket clip too often.

 The anodization, threads, logo, and accessories all look just fine.
 Nothing to complain about any of them.